The manufacturers say that it’s been designed with a “4-phase energy complex” to make your workouts feel like an “assault”.

 But back to 50 Caliber – let’s take a close look at exactly what’s in this supplement.

-• Caffeine Anhydrous – If you’re looking for that extra boost of energy and focus in the gym, look no further than Caffeine.
-It’s a golden oldie but has been proven to help raise energy levels and boost endurance.
+• Caffeine Anhydrous – A good start for any pre workout supplement.
+It’s a golden oldie but it is still found in most of the leading products in this category.
 Obviously, if you tend to work out in the evenings, we recommend taking a non-stimulant pre workout.
-One drawback – 300mg per scoop is a lot, and so some people may have to be careful with this.
+One drawback – 300mg of Caffeine per scoop is quite a lot, and so some people may have to be careful with this.

 • L-Citrulline – Another of our top-rated pre workout ingredients, we were pleased to find L-Citrulline on the label.
-50 Caliber contains 4g per scoop, which should be more than enough for it to boost your muscle pumps.
+50 Caliber contains 4g per scoop, which should be more than enough to have some effect.
 A slight downside: it’s not delivered in our favorite form, Citrulline DL-Malate.

-• Creatine Hydrochloride – We’re always in favor of creatine in a pre workout supplement because it can help improve hydration and endurance.
+• Creatine Hydrochloride – We’re always in favor of creatine in a pre workout supplement, so it was good to find it on the label.
 Each serving of 50 Caliber contains 1.5g.

 • Citrus Aurantium (Bitter Orange) – We’ve not seen bitter orange included in too many pre workout supplements before.
-It’s usually included in fat burner supplements, but even then its role is questionable.
-We’re not huge fans of this ingredient, especially because we’ve read about it causing problems in some people when combined with caffeine.
+We’re not huge fans of this ingredient, especially because we’ve read about it causing problems for some people.
+Simply put, we feel that a better ingredient could have been used in its place.

 Those are the top ingredients in 50 Caliber, check out the full list below, along with the individual doses of each ingredient: